 - Class ISO 5 permits maximum 100000 particles of size less than or equal to 0.1 µm per cubic meter.

 A typical clean room monitoring systems consist of most of the following systems.
 Based on your specific requirement, you can select the desired parameters

 This is, of course, the most important parameter since a clean room is defined by the number and size of the particles.
 Airborne particles are measured by sampling the air within the room regularly.
 This is displayed in ppm as well as the size of the particles.

 Liquid and moisture counters

 The liquid particles in the air are also equally important.
-Hence continuous sampling and counting takes place for liquid particles.
+Hence continuous sampling and counting take place for liquid particles.

 Air microbe counters

 Microbes are small organisms found in common air.
-If left uncontrolled this can form mold and will encourage bacterial growth.
+If left uncontrolled this can form mould and will encourage bacterial growth.
 The microbe counters are called microbial air samplers.

-Chemical vapor monitoring may be important in certain industries, especially in manufacturing plants involving chemical processes.
-It may not be required to monitor numerous chemical vapors.
-You can shortlist the possible chemical vapors and install monitoring system for the same.
+Chemical vapour monitoring may be important in certain industries, especially in manufacturing plants involving chemical processes.
+It may not be required to monitor numerous chemical vapours.
+You can shortlist the possible chemical vapours and install a monitoring system for the same.

 Aerosol sampling counter